mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 ## Custom setup

-In custom setup you can edit any of the default values for users, content and sync.
+In custom setup you can edit any of the default values for users, content, and sync.

 ### Users